Developer Advocacy Jobs in USA with Visa Sponsorship

 What degree do I need for a Developer Advocacy visa sponsorship?

-Most approved H-1B petitions for Developer Advocacy cite degrees in computer science, software engineering, information technology, or a closely related technical discipline.
+Most approved H-1B visa petitions for Developer Advocacy cite degrees in computer science, software engineering, information technology, or a closely related technical discipline.
 A general communications or marketing degree alone is unlikely to satisfy the specialty occupation standard.
 If your degree is in a non-technical field but you have substantial software engineering experience, an O-1A or a petition supported by a detailed equivalency evaluation may be worth exploring with an immigration attorney.

 Which types of employers commonly sponsor Developer Advocacy roles?